whyrsm/whyrsm/README.md

 ---

-I'm a product manager who codes.

-I've always coded on the side.
-Grinding HackerRank (before AI coding agent hype), contributing to systems for social projects, messing with SQL to escape PRDs.
-But the last time I shipped something commercial by myself?
-It was Laravel 7 & Bootstrap 4.
-That was 2020 😅

-Then I discovered AI coding assistants in mid 2025.
+Engineer turned product leader, now back building full-time.

+I started as a full-stack developer, spent 5 years leading product and engineering teams in fintech, and recently came back to hands-on engineering.
+The trigger?
+AI coding agents changed everything about what a single builder can ship.

-In the last 6 months, I've shipped 4 production systems through [Kav & Co](https://kav.co.id) (my solo venture).
-Boring problems, not fancy, but useful.
-Helping real businesses work better:
+In the last 6 months, I've built and shipped 4 production systems through [Kav & Co](https://kav.co.id).
+Next.js, Express, Bun, PostgreSQL, n8n.
+Real businesses, real problems:

-- A garment manufacturer coordinating through spreadsheets, WhatsApp, and chaos.
-Now has structured workflows where everyone sees the same truth.
+- **Custom ERP for a garment manufacturer** - replaced spreadsheet chaos with structured workflows.
+Everyone sees the same truth now.

-- A wholesale distributor blind to their own business.
-Now has POS and accounting synced into one dashboard.
-Stock levels, branch performance, all visible.

-- A school running enrollment through paper, phone calls, and manual follow-ups.
-Now has registration, assessment, payment, and notifications in one integrated system.
+- **POS + accounting dashboard for a wholesale distributor** - synced sales, stock levels, and branch performance into one system.

+- **Enrollment system for a school** - registration, assessment, payment, and notifications.
+End-to-end, replacing paper and phone calls.

-- A mentoring organization scaling without structure.
-Now has a full LMS with attendance, courses, and mentor notes.
+- **LMS for a mentoring organisation** - attendance, courses, and mentor notes.
+Built to scale without adding headcount.

-This is what AI coding agents unlock for product people.
-Talk to users, build, ship, measure, repeat.
+These aren't side projects.
+They're deployed, used daily, and reduced operational costs over 40% for clients.

-And no, it's not vibe coding.
-At least at this scale and stage, I think about architecture, write maintainable code, and build systems that can be handed off to real engineering teams.
+I think about architecture, write maintainable code, and build systems that can be handed off to engineering teams.
 AI accelerates the work, but the technical decisions are mine.

 ---

-## Favorite Stack
+## Stack

-NestJS, Next.js, Express.js, PostgreSQL.
-Railway for infra.
-I'd rather solve problems than configure CI/CD.

-AI coding with Cursor, Kiro, Antigravity, Claude Code, juggling tools for cost efficiency 😁

-My favorite LLM: Sonnet 4.5, Opus 4.5, Gemini 3.
-At least for now.
+**Languages:** TypeScript, JavaScript, Python, PHP/Laravel

+**Frameworks:** Next.js, Express, Bun, Vite, VueJS

+**AI & Automation:** Claude Code (Sonnet/Opus), n8n workflow automation, AI agent development

+**Databases:** PostgreSQL, MySQL

+**Infra:** AWS, GCP, Docker, Railway

-I also use n8n and WAHA for WhatsApp bots and automation work.
+I also use WAHA for WhatsApp bots and automation work.

 ---

 ## Current Roles

-**[Kav & Co](https://kav.co.id)** - Solo venture during my sabbatical, still gotta pay the bills 😁.
-Helping businesses make smart technology decisions and build systems that actually work.

-**[Kobi Education](https://kobieducation.com)** - Product & Tech consultant.
-Aligning technology initiatives with business outcomes, helping the team shift from shipping features to delivering results.

-**[ITAF Global Islamic School](https://instagram.com/itaf.id)** - Co-founder since 2019 (side project).
-Preparing Indonesian students for universities in the Middle East.
+**[Kav & Co](https://kav.co.id)** - Building AI-powered products and automation systems for SMEs and education clients.

 ---

 ## Background

-Most of my career has been in fintech and education.

-- Launched 3 B2B fintech products serving 400K+ customers
-- Built internal systems that saved $500K/year in licensing costs
-- Reduced cloud infrastructure costs by 80%
+5+ years in fintech across P2P lending, e-wallets, and agritech financing.
+Before that, full-stack dev at an agency.
+The highlights:

+- Architected and launched **3 lending products from 0-to-1** at LinkAja (70M+ users), targeting **400K+ customers**
+- Built core lending infrastructure in-house, saving **$500K/year** vs enterprise licensing
+- Cut **80% of monthly cloud costs** through service optimisation and right-sizing
+- Built a **Loan Origination System from scratch** at eFishery, increasing team throughput **150%**
-- Led a team to ISO27001 certification
+- Led organisation to **ISO 27001 certification** and regulatory licensing
+- Grew an education app to **100K+ users** as co-founder and technical lead (Yaumi, 2017-2019)
-- Tech Ninja - Company Recognition Award at eFishery (Q1 2024)
+- **Company Recognition Award** at eFishery (Q1 2024)
+- **1st Place** - Google Startup Weekend Jakarta 2016

 ---

 ## Get in touch

-Open to conversations about product, technology, education, or building with AI.
+Open to conversations about product, engineering, or building with AI.

-**whyrsm** I ask why before building the way.
+**whyrsm** - I ask why before building the way.
 I write on [Medium](https://whyrsm.medium.com).

 wahyurismawan@gmail.com